KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Modelling the signal with the halo model

 \subsection{The halo model}

 The halo model \citep[][for a review]{Seljak2000, MaFry2000, vandenBosch2013-PaperI, CooraySheth2002, 2023Asgari_HaloModelReview} is a well-established formalism for predicting and interpreting the clustering and lensing statistics of galaxies and dark matter.
 The key idea behind the halo model is that the mass of the halo is the fundamental property that drives halo clustering statistics.
-It assumes that all dark matter in the Universe is bound in haloes and that dark matter haloes are fully described by a universal density profile.
+It assumes that all dark matter in the Universe is bound in halos and that dark matter halos are fully described by a universal density profile.

-The formalism is based on a set of ingredients: a density profile for the dark matter distribution; a halo mass function, that provides a prescription of how many haloes populate a given comoving volume at a given redshift; and a halo bias function, which quantifies the bias of the bounded haloes with respect to the underlying matter distribution.
-Then, galaxies can be included into the formalism through a prescription that provides the way galaxies occupy dark matter haloes.
-The halo occupation distribution (HOD), is a convenient way of doing that, assigning the number of galaxies $N_{\rm g}$ per a given halo of mass $M$, $\langle N_{\rm g}|M \rangle$.
-We discuss in detail the model we adopt for the HOD in Sect.~\ref{subsec:hod}.
+The formalism is based on a set of ingredients: a density profile for the dark matter distribution; a halo mass function that provides a prescription of how many halos populate a given comoving volume at a given redshift; and a halo bias function, which quantifies the bias of the bounded halos with respect to the underlying matter distribution.
+Subsequently, galaxies can be included into the formalism through a prescription that provides the way galaxies occupy dark matter halos.
+The halo occupation distribution (HOD), is a convenient way of doing that, assigning the number of galaxies $N_{\rm g}$ per given halo of mass $M$, $\langle N_{\rm g}|M \rangle$ \citep{Kauffmann1999, Benson2000, Berlind2002, Zheng2005}.
+We discuss the model we adopt for the HOD in greater detail in Sect.~\ref{subsec:hod}.